-State Laws: Minnesota law covers a wide range of drug offenses, including the sale or possession of various types of drugs.
+State Laws: Effective Aug.
+1, 2023, MN State laws were changed for the persons 21 of age or older regarding cannabis and cannabis paraphernalia use, possession or transport.
+This Annual Security Report reflects the 2022 calendar year and the laws in place during 2022.
+Minnesota law covers a wide range of drug offenses, including the sale or possession of various types of drugs.
 Penalties are harsher for sale than possession.
 Following is a list of the penalties that can result from the unlawful sale or possession of certain drugs:

 - Cocaine: For a first offense, penalties range from up to 15 years in prison and/or a \$100,000 fine, to up to 30 years in prison and/or a \$1 million fine.
 For a second offense, the penalties range from one to 30 years in prison and/or a \$250,000 fine, to four to 40 years in prison and/or a \$1 million fine. - Marijuana/Hashish: For a first offense, penalties range from a \$200 fine and participation in a drug education program to up to 30 years in prison and/or a \$1 million fine.
-For a second offense, penalties range from up to 90 days in prison and/or a \$700 fine, or 4 to 40 years in prison and/or a \$1 million fine. - Narcotic Drugs: For a first offense, penalties range from up to five years in prison and/or a \$10,000 fine, to up to 30 years in prison and/or a \$1 million fine.
+For a second offense, penalties range from up to 90 days in prison and/or a \$700 fine, to four to 40 years in prison and/or a \$1 million fine. - Narcotic Drugs: For a first offense, penalties range from up to five years in prison and/or a \$10,000 fine, to up to 30 years in prison and/or a \$1 million fine.
 For a second offense, penalties range from six months to 30 years in prison and/or a \$250,000 fine, to four to 40 years in prison and/or a \$1 million fine.